tahminaringer/data-structures-and-algorithms/javascript/code-challenges/tree/README.md

 - Can successfully return a collection from a postorder traversal
 - Can successfully returns true when running contains() on good value
 - Can successfully returns false when running contains() on bad value

+### Challenge 16 Testing

+- Can successfully return a maxValue from a Binary Tree

 ## UML